CellArchLab/MemBrain/README.md

 Outputs will be particle centers in .csv and .vtp format, stored in the folder particle_centers/raw/

 ### Example data
 For testing the functionality of MemBrain, we provide a toy dataset, containing 3 membranes from one tomogram (https://elifesciences.org/articles/53740).
-Instructions how to use it can be found here, or in the file "./toy_data/instruction.txt":
+Instructions how to use it can be found here, or in the file `./toy_data/instruction.txt`:

 #### Data preparation
 The corresponding ground truth data positions, as well as membrane meshes are provided without requiring further processing.
-For the membrane segmentations, unzip the folder "membranes.zip" in ./toy_data/tomograms/Tomo1/membranes.zip The raw tomogram needs to be downloaded from EMDB: https://www.ebi.ac.uk/emdb/EMD-10780 .
+For the membrane segmentations, unzip the folder membranes.zip` in ./toy_data/tomograms/Tomo1/membranes.zip The raw tomogram needs to be downloaded from EMDB: https://www.ebi.ac.uk/emdb/EMD-10780 .
 It should be unzipped and placed in the folder ./toy_data/tomograms/Tomo1/tomograms